duggan/inkystock/README.md

 ### Install

-You'll need to have SSH access to the Pi.
-There are a variety of tutorials on doing that, [here's one](https://desertbot.io/blog/ssh-into-pi-zero-over-usb).
+You'll need to have SSH access to the Pi, and it will need access to the Internet.
+There are a variety of tutorials on doing that, [here's one](https://desertbot.io/blog/headless-pi-zero-w-wifi-setup-windows).

 Assuming you're using the default `pi` user on Raspbian (Buster), SSH to the pi and run: